Pei2tech/Django-Puput-Bulma-Blog/README.md

 ==========
 - Easily configure the color of  label, head and  body without modiying code.
 - Support background image
+- Support youtube link as a page title.
 - Support markdown in the body.

 Installation